vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 the capital of Lava, son of Rāma.
 Sarayū-(1.)
 Rg.
 IV.
 30. 18, V. 33.
 9,

 X. 64.
-9 (Sarasvati, Sarayu and Sindhu are mentioned together), In all these places the word is Sarayu, while in classical Sanskrit it is Sarayū or Sarayü (M. 22.
+9 (Sarasvati, Sarayu and Sindhu are mentioned together), In all these places the word is Sarayu, while in classical Sanskrit it is Sarayū or Sarayū (M. 22.
 19, Va 45.
 94, N II.
 75. 71.
 Raghuvamsa 15.95 and 100).
 M. 121.
 16-17 and Br.
 II.
 18. 70 show that Sarayu springs from the Mānasa lake situ ated at the foot of the Vaidyutagiri.
 Ayodhyā was situated on the Sarayu (Ram.
 II.
 49. 15).
 Sarayū rises from Himalaya (Va 45.94, M. 114.
 21).
 According to Pan.
 VI.
 4. 174 (Dandi nāyana-) the water of Sarayū was called Sarava (Kaśika says 'Sarayvam bhavam sāravam udakam').
 In the Cullavagga (SBE vol. XX p.
 302) it is one of the five great rivers of India and in 'Questions of Milinda' (SBE vol. 35 p.
 171 ) it is one of ten great rivers, but in both places it is written as Sarabhū.
 Vide T.P pp. 500, 501 where it is stated that it rises from the left toe of Visnu and is joined by Ghargara.
 It is the Sarabos of Ptolemy (p.99).
 It is also

 called the Ghogra or Gharghara.
 Sārdula-a Saivaksetra, according to